 Team stacking is a high-ceiling strategy in best ball, larger-field season-long tournaments, and of course DFS, where the concept has really gained traction and almost become a weekly necessity.
 But it is less popular in the former two fantasy formats, creating opportunities to carve out a competitive edge.

 I’m not here to tell you to stack the Chiefs, Rams, and Colts.
 That’s what you should’ve been doing the last two years, when those offenses were undervalued.
 Stacking established juggernauts becomes unreasonable because players on those teams’ ADPs are too high.
 We need to hunt for value and late-round sleepers to round off our stacks, and we want to identify offense-friendly environments where players can substantially outkick expectations.
-Depending on fantasy roster sizes, a suggested number of players to stack on the same team is four to five.
+Depending on fantasy roster sizes, a suggested number of players to stack on the same team is three to five.

 Stacking Targets: QB Kyler Murray, RB David Johnson, RB Chase Edmonds, WR Christian Kirk, WR Larry Fitzgerald, WR Andy Isabella

 Arizona is an appealing team stack because its offensive volume should spike under Kliff Kingsbury, enhancing box-score opportunity.
 Last year’s Cardinals finished second to last in plays per game (56.4).
 Kingsbury’s Texas Tech offenses averaged an NCAA-high 82.0 plays during his six seasons in Lubbock.
-Although Kingsbury is often likened to Chip Kelly in a negative light, folks making those comparisons seem to forget Kelly’s 2013 and 2014 offenses both finished top four in the NFL in scoring.
+Although Kingsbury is often likened to Chip Kelly in a negative light, folks making those comparisons seem to forget Kelly’s 2013 and 2014 Philly offenses both finished top four in the NFL in scoring.
 The Eagles then mistakenly gave Kelly personnel control, and he traded all their dynamic skill players away.

 Tampa Bay Bucs